Efinix-Inc/br2-efinix/README.md

 ## Software: Build OpenSBI, U-Boot and Linux

 Please note that you need to generate the SoC first before proceed with this section.
-Follow these steps to build Linux image, OpenSBI and U-boot for Ti375C529 development kit using precompile bitstream of Efinity project at [boards/efinix/ti375c529/hardware/soc/soc.zip](boards/efinix/ti375c529/hardware/soc/soc.zip).
+Follow these steps to build Linux image, OpenSBI and U-boot for Ti375C529 development kit using precompiled bitstream of Efinity project at [boards/efinix/ti375c529/hardware/unified_hw/unified_hw.zip](boards/efinix/ti375c529/hardware/unified_hw/unified_hw.zip).

 To build Linux image on other supported devices see [Build Linux Image](docs/buildroot/build_linux_image.md) document.